Bachelor of Philosophy (Honours)

 Gain a thorough grounding in Microbiology and Immunology and its applications in the real world.

-This double major will help you develop in-depth understanding in biochemistry, genetics, and molecular biology, preparing you for a career in fields such as biotechnology, health diagnostics, aquaculture and plant breeding.
+This extended major will help you develop in-depth understanding in biochemistry, genetics, and molecular biology, preparing you for a career in fields such as biotechnology, health diagnostics, aquaculture and plant breeding.

-Whether you love performing or composing, the double major equips you with the skills for a career in the music profession.
+Whether you love performing or composing, the extended major equips you with the skills for a career in the music profession.

 Music General Studies